jupyterhub/jupyterhub/docs/source/getting-started/what-is-jupyterhub.md

 ## Kernel

-Normally, our tour of the Jupyter ecosystem would stop here.
-But, since if you've read this far you probably need to know every last bit, let's go further and talk about the kernels.
 The commands you run in the notebook session are not executed in the same process as the notebook itself, but in a separate **Jupyter kernel**.
 There are [many kernels available](https://github.com/jupyter/jupyter/wiki/Jupyter-kernels).